vts-contributor/vts-kit-kong-ingress-controller/README.md

   Protect your services using authentication methods of your choice.
 - **Declarative configuration for Kong**
   Configure all of Kong using CRDs in Kubernetes and manage Kong declaratively.
+- **Rate Limit Plugin**
+  A plugin that limits the number of access requests in a specific time.

 ## Get started